WILDLIFE CONFLICT REduction

-The Upper Big Hole Livestock Carcass Compost Facility opened March 2017 next to the Montana Department of Transportation’s (MDT) Wisdom Maintenance Shop.
+The Upper Big Hole Livestock Carcass Compost Facility opened March 2017 next to the Montana Department of Transportation’s Wisdom Maintenance Shop.
 Carcasses picked up in the Big Hole Valley during spring calving are taken to the compost site, where they are broken down into minimal amounts of compost.
 The compost site is protected by permanent and electric fences to prevent predators and scavengers from accessing compost piles.
 Livestock producers can also deliver carcasses to the compost site during the summer by making prior arrangements with Wildlife Programs Technician, John Costa, via call or text (phone number listed below).

 Sage Creek Carcass Removal

-BHWC partnered with the Centennial Valley Association (CVA) during spring 2017 and spring 2018 to provide livestock carcass removal free-of-charge to ranchers who calve in Sage Creek.
-Each spring, BHWC Wildlife Programs Technician, John Costa, hauls Sage Creek carcasses to the Beaverhead County Landfill.
+Since 2017, BHWC has partnered with the Centennial Valley Association (CVA) to provide livestock carcass removal free-of-charge to ranchers who calve in Sage Creek.
+Each spring, BHWC Wildlife Programs Technician, John Costa, hauls Sage Creek carcasses to the Beaverhead County Landfill in Dillon.
 Removing carcasses from ranches during calving season – which is a high mortality period for the ranching industry – removes predator attractant, controls predator populations, and makes predators work for their lunch rather than feeding on livestock.
 Carcass removal may also prevent livestock-predator conflict.
 The carcass removal dump truck is on loan from the United States Fish and Wildlife Service – Red Rock Lakes National Wildlife Refuge, who also pays for fuel for the truck.
 The CVA reimburses BHWC for removing carcasses from Sage Creek.

 Conflict reduction RESOURCES